Adampottie2hotmail/Self_Hosted_Freedom/docs/os/ubuntu_22.04.md

 ```

 ## 7. Final Steps
+- **Set a Static IP:** Use the settings app on the desktop version.
 - **Create Backups:** Set up `Timeshift` for system snapshots.
 - **Customize UI:** Use `gnome-tweaks` for additional desktop customization.
 - **Enjoy Ubuntu 22.04!** 🚀

 This guide covers the complete setup process for Ubuntu 22.04 from scratch.
-Let me know if you need further tweaks!